harshithtunuguntla/certify-api/README.md

 ## Certify API

 Link : https://harshithcertify.herokuapp.com/
-(You can make api calls to this API and generate certificates..😁)
+(You can make api calls to this website and use it 😁.
+Refer the documentation for more info!)

 ## Demo